 When it comes to complicated audio mixing, processing, and routing, Pro Tools is the industry standard and most likely the best.
 Although it is not the cheapest option, they do provide a free version of the software called Pro Tools First.
 It does, however, have a limit of only 16 recording tracks.

 Logic Pro X

 For Mac users, Logic Pro X is a popular choice.
 When it comes to producing, recording, and mixing, many songwriters, producers, and musicians, both professional and amateur, use it.
-Because it has a similar style and style to Garage Band, Logic Pro X is a good step up into the world of professional recording.
+Because it has a similar style to Garage Band, Logic Pro X is a good step up into the world of professional recording.

 Other programs to look into are Cubase, Reaper, and FL Studio.
 Just keep in mind that there is no audio quality difference across DAWs, and no one DAW “sounds” better than the others do.

 It is all about finding the ideal DAW for you; there is no such thing as a one-size-fits-all solution.

 The audio interface is the piece of hardware that links your computer to your other gear.
 You’ll need an audio interface unless you’re just going to use virtual instruments (VIs) and samples in your creations.

 You can use a microphone or an instrument cable to record audio, such as your voice, guitar, or other acoustic instruments, using the audio interface.
 An audio interface will also offer you higher-quality output connectors for monitors (speakers) or headphones.